What’s The Hub’s mission?

 How could I play a role in important decisions at The Hub?

-As a taxpayer, your vote on Town Meeting Day for Bristol’s Recreation Dept. budget is also a vote to keep the town engaged with Bristol teens, providing a safe and supervised resource at The Hub.
-Your comments or suggestions – whether they’re kudos or critique – are welcome and can be directed to the Hub’s director, the Recreation Department, or the Town Administrator and selectboard.
+As a taxpayer, your vote on Town Meeting Day for Bristol’s Recreation Dept. budget is also a vote to keep the town engaged with local teens, providing a safe and supervised resource at The Hub.
+Your comments or suggestions are welcome and can be directed to the Hub’s director, the Recreation Department, or the Town Administrator and Selectboard.
 The Hub always welcomes you to visit, meet the staff, and take a tour.
 Many years of effort have gone into making The Hub as good as it is now, and your input will help make it even better.
 A group of volunteer Hub supporters from our community – business owners, community leaders, parents and teens – comprise the Hub’s Community Advisory Board.
-The C.A.B. meets to combine experience and skills to advance The Hub and its programs on behalf of the community and its youth.
-If you have an interest in participating, check out our calendar or reach out via the Contact page!
+The C.A.B. meets monthly to combine experience and skills to advance The Hub and its programs on behalf of the community and its youth.
+If you have an interest in participating reach out via the contact page!